-Discover top 7 industrial gas business realities that drive your success in one hour
+Discover top 7 industrial gas business realities that drive sustainable business success

-You’re a business manager from the industrial gas industry who want to get insight into industrial gas business realities that will help crafting and executing your business strategies successfully.
+You’re a business manager from the industrial gas industry who want to get insight into industrial gas business realities that will help to craft and executing your business strategies successfully.

 Business Reality 1: The Industrial Gas Business is Executed Locally